Zaki978/IMDb-Movie-Ratings-Analysis/README.md

 <img src="https://github.com/Zaki978/Project-Portfolio/blob/main/assets/Gener%20Correlation%20results.png" alt="IMDb Movie Count Broken down by Genre" width="800" height="325">

 - **Number of Ratings by Genre**: Drama, comedy, and action make up nearly half of all ratings.
 This overrepresentation likely amplifies their influence on the overall trends.
 The aggregate average movie rating trend is disproportionately shaped by these genres, which may explain the strong correlation with individual movie ratings for these genres.
 Conversely, news, documentary and biography have had a much lower proportion of ratings which explains why their ratings don't have a big impact on the overall ratings over time.
-These genres also had much higher ratings.
-  - We also notice that the horror, and sci-fi genres that had the worst ratings had a much higher proportion of ratings than the genres with higher ratings
+These genres also had much higher ratings than horror, and sci-fi genres while having much lower total ratings.

 <img src="https://github.com/Zaki978/Project-Portfolio/blob/main/assets/Number%20of%20Ratings%20by%20Genre.png" alt="Total Number of Ratings by Genre" width="600" height="550">